Research Programs

 - Anne Marcellini, Sylvain Ferez, Nathalie Le Roux, Eric Perera, Julie Thomas, Damien Issanchou, Elise Lantz, Yann Beldame, Estelle Duval, and Marie-Christine Courrouy-Michel (SANTESIH, EA 4614, UM1).

-- Nicolas Bancel, Julie Cornaton, and Stanislas Frenkiel (Institute of Sports Science, University of Lausanne)
+- Nicolas Bancel, Julie Cornaton, and Stanislas Frenkiel (Institute of Sports Sciences at the University of Lausanne)

-- Sébastien Ruffié and Gaël Villoing (ACTES, University of the Antilles-Guyana)
+- Sébastien Ruffié and Gaël Villoing (ACTES, University of the Antilles and Guyana)

 Research program:

-The program aimed to analyze, from a socio-historical perspective, the sports offerings specifically targeted at people with disabilities.
-It focused in particular on understanding the conditions under which these offerings emerged and developed.
-Conducted in collaboration with the ACTES team at the University of the Antilles-Guyana (S. Ruffié, MCU), it received support from the Research Mission (MiRe) of the Directorate for Research, Studies, Evaluation, and Statistics (DREES) between 2009 and 2011.
-In addition to a section focusing on the structuring of a specific circus program, thanks to the PhD work PhD Lantz, it focused on studying the institutionalization of the disabled sports movement (1954-2008) in France, in connection with the international structuring of the Paralympic movement (based in particular on the PhD work PhD Gaël Villoing and Damien Issanchou).
-To this end, it benefited from a close partnership with the French Disabled Sports Federation (FFH).
-With its help, two study days were organized in October 2011.
+The program aimed to analyze, from a socio-historical perspective, the sports programs specifically designed for people with disabilities.
+It focused in particular on understanding the conditions under which these programs emerged and developed.
+Conducted in collaboration with the ACTES team at the University of the Antilles and Guyana (S. Ruffié, MCU), it received support from the “Research” Mission (MiRe) of the Directorate for Research, Studies, Evaluation, and Statistics (DREES) between 2009 and 2011.
+In addition to a section focused on the development of a specific circus program, thanks to PhD work, it focused on studying the institutionalization of the disabled sports movement (1954–2008) in France, in connection with the international structuring of the Paralympic movement (drawing notably on the PhD work PhD Gaël Villoing and Damien Issanchou).
+To this end, he benefited from a close partnership with the French Handisport Federation (FFH).
+Thanks to its support, two study days were organized in October 2011.

-The results focus primarily on: 1) the evolution of organizational structures (particularly various federal structures) based on secondary sources, but also original primary sources (bulletins from various federations, administrative archives, and personal archives) that had not been previously exploited; 2) on methods of mobilization and leadership careers, traced through interviews with several generations of leaders, focusing on their life stories and practices; 3) on detailed knowledge of certain key associations or clubs (through the production of monographs).
-These results provide perspective on the history of the disabled sports movement, comparing it both to that of collective mobilization in the field of disability (Paterson et al., 2000) and to that of collective mobilization through sport (linked to demands for the integration of women or the fight against homophobic discrimination by LGBT movements).
+The findings focus primarily on: 1) the evolution of organizational structures (particularly various federative structures), based on secondary sources as well as original primary sources (newsletters from various federations, administrative archives, and personal archives) that had not been previously examined; 2) on modes of mobilization and leadership careers, traced through life-story and practice-based interviews with several generations of leaders; 3) on detailed knowledge of certain key associations or clubs (through the production of monographs).
+These findings allow us to contextualize the history of the para-sports movement by comparing it both to that of collective mobilizations in the field of disability (Paterson et al., 2000) and to that of collective mobilizations through sport (linked to demands for women’s integration or the fight against homophobic discrimination by LGBT movements).

-Since 2013, the program has benefited from a new collaboration with Professor Nicolas Bancel (Institute of Sports Science, University of Lausanne), who has obtained funding from the Swiss National Science Foundation for a PhD conducted by Julie Cornaton, co-supervised by Sylvain Ferez) and a post-doctorate (conducted by Stanislas Frenkiel) for a project entitled: "A social history of the Swiss and French Paralympic movements and their elites (1960-2010)".
-In addition to this initial comparative study between France and Switzerland, the program is now moving towards a comparative study with the history of the Adapted Sports Federation (FFSA), examining the specific barriers to access to high-level sport for people with intellectual disabilities.
+Since 2013, the program has benefited from a new collaboration with Professor Nicolas Bancel (Institute of Sports Sciences at the University of Lausanne), who secured funding from the Swiss National Science Foundation for a PhD conducted by Julie Cornaton, co-supervised by Sylvain Ferez) and a postdoctoral fellowship (conducted by Stanislas Frenkiel) for a project titled: “A Social History of the Swiss and French Paralympic Movements and Their Elites (1960–2010).”
+In addition to this initial comparative study between France and Switzerland, the program is now moving toward a comparative study with the history of the French Federation of Adapted Sports (FFSA), examining the specific barriers to access to high-performance sports for people with intellectual disabilities.

 Productions:

-Since 2010, nine scientific articles, eleven book chapters, one research report, and three edited volumes have been produced on this program, in addition to 24 papers presented at conferences or symposiums (including 13 invited lectures).
+Since 2010, this program has produced 9 scholarly articles, 11 book chapters, 1 research report, and 3 edited volumes, in addition to 24 conference or symposium presentations (including 13 invited talks).
 Three articles have been submitted to journals in the field of sports history: The International Journal of the History of Sport, Stadion, and European Studies in Sports History.
-Members of the program have also been asked to coordinate an issue (related to their work) of the journal Corps (scheduled for publication in 2015).
+Program members have also been asked to coordinate an issue (related to the work carried out) of the journal Corps (scheduled for publication in 2015).

 Members: